 - An updated list of the medications you are taking.

-- Names and contact information for all your other physicians
+- The names and contact information for your other doctors.

-- The name and number of your pharmacy
+- The name and phone number of your pharmacy.

 - Are there any medications I should take or avoid?

-- Physical therapy – Typically the first approach to pain management, physical therapy can often resolve pain without further treatment.
+- Physical therapy, which is often the first approach to pain management and can often relieve your pain without the need for further treatment.

-- Psychological treatment – This includes medical and talk therapies to address mental health issues that can cause physical pain.
+- Psychology and psychiatry, including medication and talk therapies to address mental health issues that can cause physical pain.